art-from-the-machine/Mantella-Spell/README.md

 The source code for the subtitles plugin can be found [here](https://github.com/swwu/Mantella-Subtitles-Plugin-NG).

 The .esp is converted to version-control-friendly .yaml files using [Spriggit](https://github.com/Mutagen-Modding/Spriggit).

+The SkyUI SDK is required to work with MCM menu code, which can be found [here](https://github.com/schlangster/skyui/wiki).